Modos-Labs/Glider/README.md

 The following are purely my speculation.
 But I see this as 2 separate decisions:

-- There will be no more multi-pigment-based displays for the eReader market
+- ~~There will be no more multi-pigment-based displays for the eReader market~~
 - ACeP (CMYW) is being replaced with Spectra 6 (RYBW) in other markets

 The second one is evident from the EOL notice linked previously, the 7.3" ACeP screen has a direct replacement of the 7.3" Spectra 6 screen.
 One major drawback of ACeP in the digital signage market (as far as I see) is its inability to reproduce the cyan color.
 This actually means there is no good way to display blue sky on an ACeP screen, not even through dithering, it's simply outside of its color gamut.
 By changing the base colors used, Eink was able to mitigate this issue in the Spectra 6 product lines.

 The first one is more or less speculation.
-I have two clues for that.
+(UPDATE: I WAS WRONG, read on) I have two clues for that.
 One is the fact that Eink is doubling down on digital signage for Spectra 6: [Both 13.3" and 31.5" Spectra 6 screens will have integrated controller](https://www.beck-elektronik.de/en/newsroom/news/article/e-ink-spectratm-6-der-hingucker-des-jahres-2024).
 This make them much more interesting for the signage applications, but unsuitable for eReader applications.
 The other is that [the 8" Spectra 6 Plus screen](https://www.ereaderpro.co.uk/en/blogs/news/e-ink-news-eink-technology-has-unveiled-the-new-generation-of-colour-e-paper-technology-e-ink-spectra-6-plus-designed-for-retail-tags-and-advertising-billboards), while using the same backplane as the Gallery 3 ACeP screen, now quote a 7 second refresh time (compared to less than a second on Gallery 3).
 If Eink still wanted to make a Spectra 6 eReader screen, this 8" backplane would be the one to use given it was used in the ACeP product line.

 Objectively, the ACeP screen on the Bigme Galy pretty much doesn't make any sense anyway.
 It suffers from poor reflectivity and poor saturation to a point where it's not much better than Kaleido (see the previous photo).
 The difference between Gallery 3 and Gallery Palette (which is supposed to be a lower-end product) is also stunning: